 We account for income taxes and the related accounts under the liability method as set forth in the authoritative guidance for accounting for income taxes.
 Under this method, current tax liabilities and assets are recognized for the estimated taxes payable or refundable on the tax returns for the current fiscal year.
-Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities are measured using enacted statutory tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be realized or settled.
+Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases, for net operating losses, and for tax credit carryforwards.
+Deferred tax assets and liabilities are measured using enacted statutory tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be realized or settled.
 The effect on deferred tax assets and liabilities of changes in tax rates is recognized in income in the period that includes the enactment date.
+A valuation allowance is provided for when it is more likely than not that some or all of the deferred tax assets may not be realized in future years.